jay-o-sullivan/crypto_safety/README.md

 print(f"AES-CTR Encryption: {benchmark_results['aes_ctr_encrypt']['mb_per_second']:.2f} MB/sec")
 ```

-## Performance Considerations

-This library is optimized for speed while maintaining reasonable security:
+## ⚠️ Security Notice

+This library prioritizes performance over maximum security.
+For applications requiring the highest level of security, consider:

-- Uses AES-128 instead of AES-256 for symmetric encryption
+- Using AES-256 instead of AES-128
-- Uses CTR mode which is faster and parallelizable
+- Using 2048 or 4096-bit RSA keys
-- Uses 1024-bit RSA keys instead of 2048-bit or larger
+- Using SHA-256 or SHA-512 instead of SHA-1
-- Uses SHA-1 for HMACs and signatures where appropriate
-- Reduces PBKDF2 iterations for password hashing
+- Increasing PBKDF2 iterations to 100,000+
-- Provides MD5 for non-security-critical checksums

-For high-security applications, consider using stronger parameters and algorithms.
+- Using Argon2id with higher memory and time parameters

-## Running the Demo
+## 🧪 Running the Benchmarks

 ```bash
 python main.py
 ```

-The demo script demonstrates all cryptographic operations and includes performance benchmarks.

-## Requirements
+## 📋 Requirements

 - cryptography>=41.0.1
 - pycryptodome>=3.18.0
 - pyca>=0.6.0
 - argon2-cffi>=21.3.0 (optional, for Argon2 password hashing)

+## 📄 License

+MIT License